-Celebrate the 30th anniversary of the Kangaroo Hoppet, by joining us in 2021 to ski Australia's premier long distance cross country ski race!
+Celebrate the 30th Kangaroo Hoppet, by joining us in 2022 to ski Australia's premier long distance cross country ski race!

 This iconic 42km Worldloppet international cross country ski event is an amazing way to enjoy the Australian high plains and ski a challenging race in a supportive environment.
 Skiers will need a good level of fitness or and experience to successfully ski the fully groomed undulating course, which has some climbing and spectacular views over Rocky Valley Dam.
 Once you have crossed the finish line, mingle with other skiers and enjoy the after race vibe in the Falls Creek Nordic Bowl.

 (map and profile image)